Tanzan Shrine

 Google Maps

-From Sakurai Station’s south exit, take a bus to Tanzan-jinja (25 min, 500 yen, 8–10 buses a day).
-You can also hike from Ishibutai Tomb in Asuka—it takes about 2 hours.
+From Sakurai Station's south exit, take a bus to Tanzan-jinja (25 minutes, 500 yen, 8–10 buses a day).
+Alternatively, you can hike from Ishibutai Tomb in Asuka, which takes about 2 hours.

 Resources